Siborg18/CV/README.md

 •	Experienced in Change Management
 •	Follows Version Control best practices
 •	Python
+• C++

 SELF-DEVELOPMENT

-Since my contract expired at the Gloucestershire Constabulary, the typical 37 working hours have been spent learning Python.
+Since my contract expired at the Gloucestershire Constabulary, the typical 37 working hours have been spent learning Python and C++.
 Trying to gain as much understanding as possible about Software Development using online learning resources, building up a portfolio, and working on personal projects.

 •	Udemy Course – 100 days of Code: The Complete Python Pro Bootcamp for 2022
-•	Personal Projects – Designing and programming a city builder game in Unity, programming a backgammon game in pygame and programming a rugby stats bot using Python.
+• Learnccp.com - Following the tutorials
+•	Personal Projects – Programming an ESP32 to monitor cat movements, developing a rugby manager game using Eclipse/C++ with the intention to create a GUI in Unreal 5.

 EMPLOYMENT HISTORY